KrishnaswamyLab/TrajectoryNet/README.md

 ```

+See `notebooks/EB-Eval.ipynb` for an example on how to use TrajectoryNet on a PCA embedding to get trajectories in the gene space.

 ### References
 [1] Tong, A., Huang, J., Wolf, G., van Dijk, D., and Krishnaswamy, S. TrajectoryNet: A Dynamic Optimal Transport Network for Modeling Cellular Dynamics.
 In International Conference on Machine Learning, 2020. [[arxiv]](http://arxiv.org/abs/2002.04461)